 The Writers' Writer

-“Yes, I believe you can learn to write.
+“Yes, I believe you can learn to write!
 I did.
-I don't believe it's an innate, God-given talent.
-I think it's much more about tenderness, a sense of humour, and willpower.”
+I don't believe it's an innate, god-given talent.
+It's much more about tenderness, a sense of humour, and willpower.”

-“I started The Novelry in 2017 when it occurred to me that writing was the only craft that wasn't collegiate.
-Other arts and crafts form working associations, and apprenticeships, and share learning and skills.
+“I started The Novelry in 2017 when it occurred to me that writing was the only art that wasn't collegiate.
+Other arts form working associations, and apprenticeships, and share learning and skills.
 But not literature?
 It made no sense.
-I invited writers to write alongside me and The Bookseller announced the call to arms, and The Novelry was born.
+I invited writers to write with me and The Novelry was born.
 All writers are equal before the page.
 We all feel the same fear and exhilaration.
-Now we share the magic of writing together.
-I'm passionate about my writers and thrilled to see their successes.”
+Now we share our knowledge.
+I'm passionate about my writers' work and thrilled to cheer their successes.”

 An Award-Winning Author

 Louise Dean is the author of four novels and has been published globally by Penguin and Simon & Schuster amongst others.

 Louise has won The Betty Trask Prize and Le Prince Maurice Prize, been nominated for The Guardian First Book Prize, and longlisted for the Dublin International Literary Award and The Booker Prize.
 Her books have been deemed the top books of their year by The Guardian, The Observer and Publishers Weekly.
 A finalist for the Costa Coffee 2020 Short Story Award.

 Praise for Louise Dean, the Author

 “I read Louise Dean's Becoming Strangers with pleasure and admiration.”

 “With clear-eyed compassion, and with all the resources of the novelist's art, Louise Dean leads us through those terrible days when for a while Belfast was a vortex for the worst of the world's cruelty and pain.”
 J.M Coetzee.